 1 tbs. parmesan

-1 tsp. each basil, pepper, red pepper flakes, garlic powder
+1 teaspoon each basil, pepper, red pepper flakes, garlic powder

 Begin with sauce.
 Heat large pot over medium heat.
 Add oil.
 Once heated, add garlic and red pepper.
 Allow to soften, then add can crushed tomatoes.
 Stir in basil, parsley, oregano, salt, and pepper (to taste).
 Add wine, if using.
 Bring to a boil, then reduce heat to simmer and cover.
 Allow to simmer for at least 10 minutes.
 Leave covered and simmering until you are ready to serve.
 Add in the mascarpone cheese about 5 minutes before serving.
 Allow to melt and stir to incorporate.

 Heat a pot of water over high heat.
 Preheat broiler on low.
 While sauce simmer, prep bread.
 Cut into thick slices.
 Melt butter, then add in spices and parmesan cheese.
 Mix to combine.
 Use a pastry brush to spread butter on bread slices.
 Put under broiler and allow to toast, 3-5 minutes.
 Watch bread carefully to ensure it does not burn.